frappe/frappe/frappe/docs/user/en/bench/guides/settings-limits.md

 # Setting Limits for your Site

-Frappe v7 has added support for setting limits and restrictions for your site.
+Frappé v7 has added support for setting limits and restrictions for your site.
 These restrictions are set in the `site_config.json` file inside the site's folder.

 	{